opentelekomcloud/docs/cce/user-guide/setting-container-lifecycle-parameters.md

 CCE provides the following lifecycle callback functions:

 -   **Start Command**: executed to start a container.
 For details, see  [Setting Container Startup Commands](setting-container-startup-commands.md).
--   **Post-Start Processing**: executed immediately after a container is started.
+-   **Post-Start**: executed immediately after a container is started.
 For details, see  [Post-Start Processing](#section15243544163715).
--   **Pre-Stop** **Processing**: executed before a container is stopped.
+-   **Pre-Stop**: executed before a container is stopped.
 The pre-stop processing function helps you ensure that the services running in the instances can be completed in advance in the case of instance upgrade or deletion.
 For details, see  [Pre-Stop Processing](#section2334114473712).

 ## Commands and Parameters Used to Run a Container<a name="section913591582414"></a>